mcgigglepop/claimtcg/README.md

 Code repository for trading card platform

 ## Image Recognition Pipeline
-To implement the frontend architecture, use a JavaScript framework, such as JQuery, to build the web application.
 Use API Gateway to accept REST API requests for the data, and establish a WebSocket connection on the client side to return the image recognition query results.
 This approach can be used for any scenario where long-running queries are needed to provide responses to users.

 ![alt text](https://github.com/mcgigglepop/claimtcg/blob/main/images/image-recognition-pipeline.png?raw=true)